A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Experiments

 \subsection{Sensitivity analysis}

-To evaluate the robustness and scalability of the proposed UM, this section conducts sensitivity analyses across three critical dimensions: drone fleet sizes, maximum allowable assessment time constraints, and network scales.
+To evaluate the robustness and scalability of the proposed UM, this section conducts sensitivity analyses across three critical dimensions: (i) maximum allowable assessment time, (ii) drone fleet size, and (iii) network scale.
 These analyses assess performance stability when key parameters deviate from training conditions, demonstrating the model's applicability to diverse post-disaster scenarios.
 All sensitivity tests are conducted on the PDRA-OR-TW variant, which simultaneously incorporates the open route and time window constraints, thereby representing a complex and practically relevant scenario.
-The results yield three key insights: \begin{enumerate}[label=\alph*)] \item Table~\ref{Table 6} shows performance sensitivity to varying drone fleet sizes (4, 5, 6, and 7 drones) on a fixed 400-node network with $p_{max} = 45$ minutes.
-This analysis is particularly critical for disaster response scenarios, where drone availability often fluctuates due to uncertainties.
-Table~\ref{Table 6} reveals that UM maintains consistent superiority across varying drone fleet sizes, with performance gaps ranging from 1.20\% to 10.34\% over the single-task AEDM baselines.
-Gurobi fails to produce feasible solutions within 60 seconds for all fleet configurations, highlighting UM's advantage in time-critical scenarios.
-The computational time scales linearly with fleet size (2--4 seconds), demonstrating efficient parallelization capabilities essential for large-scale disaster response operations.

-\item Table~\ref{Table 7} shows performance under varying maximum allowable assessment times (20, 30, 40, and 50 minutes) with fixed network scale (400 nodes) and drone fleet size (4).
-This analysis simulates the time-critical nature of disaster response operations where assessment windows may vary based on emergency severity and resource availability.
-The results demonstrate UM's robustness under temporal constraints, maintaining superior performance across all maximum allowable assessment time constraints with gaps ranging from -0.20\% to 16.07\% over single-task AEDM baselines.
-Gurobi consistently fails at 60-second limits across all time windows, requiring 10--30 minutes to achieve suboptimal solutions.
+The results yield three key insights: \begin{enumerate}[label=\alph*)] \item Table~\ref{Table 6} reports performance under varying assessment time limits (20, 30, 40, and 50 minutes) on a fixed 400-node network with four drones.
+This experiment reflects the time-critical nature of PDRA missions, where available assessment windows may vary by disaster severity or resource constraints.
+UM maintains superior solution quality across all tested settings, with performance gaps over the best single-task AEDM ranging from approximately $-0.20\%$ to $16.07\%$.
+Gurobi fails to produce feasible solutions within a 60-second limit across all time windows, requiring full 30-minute runs to return suboptimal results.
+The GC and GC+LS heuristics remain consistently inferior to UM, although GC+LS achieves noticeable improvements over GC.
+These findings confirm UM’s robustness to temporal variability in PDRA operations.